VangjelFrasheri/FHF/README.md

 2. Once the project is in your IDE (Check how to download above) right click on the project and scroll down to Maven -> Update Project just to make sure the project complies and all the dependancies are there.

+3. (optional) you can make any custom changes to the code that you want.

-3. Right click on the FirstHelpFinancialApplication.java class then scroll down to "run as" and select Spring Boot App.
+4. Right click on the FirstHelpFinancialApplication.java class then scroll down to "run as" and select Spring Boot App.
 This should start the server in a few seconds and you will be ready to make API calls.
 Look at the documentation file for more information.